 13 | You don’t have to play with your small kids or drive older kids to different courses.

 There are so many styles of parenting!
-There were so many styles of parenting in the past!
+In the past, there were so many styles of parenting!
 There are so many styles of parenting in different areas of the world now!

 And our main task as parents is to raise… strong, independent, wise ADULTS.